Stepping-up Australia’s Pacific engagement

 On 5 September 2018 in Nauru, Pacific Islands Forum Leaders adopted the Boe Declaration on Regional Security to guide future regional responses to emerging security issues.
 The new declaration recognises an expanded concept of security, inclusive of human, cyber and environmental security.

 To support implementation of the Boe Declaration, and as announced in our Foreign Policy White Paper, we will establish the Australia Pacific Security College (College).
 The College will make a valuable contribution to regional security cooperation by bringing together officials from across countries and agencies for training and professional development opportunities.
+The College will also establish an active alumni network of Pacific security decision makers to strengthen networks across Pacific Island countries and agencies to facilitate closer collaboration on cross-border issues.

 The Pacific Fusion Centre (Centre), announced by Foreign Minister Payne in Nauru in September 2018, is another initiative supporting implementation of the Boe Declaration and our Foreign Policy White Paper.
 The Centre will work with Pacific countries and regional organisations to aggregate and analyse security information, and through improved information sharing, support informed responses to security challenges across the region.